 '''

 default server id for the local zone

 LocalZoneSID TEMP_LOCAL_ZONE_SID

 default 32 byte key for agent-agent handshake during

 advanced client-server negotiation

 agent_key temp_32_byte_key_for_agent__conn

 '''

-The 'LocalZoneSID' can be up to 50 alphanumeric characters long.
+The 'LocalZoneSID' can be up to 50 alphanumeric characters long and cannot include a hyphen.
 The 'agent_key' must be exactly 32 alphanumeric bytes long.
 These values need to be the same on all servers in the same Zone, or they will not be able to authenticate (see Server Authentication for more information).